 Shibuya is the hopping-off point for many travelers to Tokyo, as it’s a central gateway to heaps of accommodation and shopping options.
 There are numerous ways to get from Narita Airport to Shibuya, but these are our top choices.

-Pro tip: If you’re traveling with large bags, you can port them from the airport to your accommodation for an easier transfer.
-Cheapo readers get a discount through our partner, Luggagent.
+Pro tip: If you’re traveling with large bags, you can port your luggage from Narita to your accommodation for an easier transfer.

 Quick comparison of Narita to Shibuya transport options